 Former Career: Retired Mechanical Design Engineer.
 Lived in the watershed for the past 19 years.
 I am also on the Board of Directors of the Indiana Lakes Management Society.
 I was president of the Big Lake Association when we worked to get sewers on our lake.
 We have seen great success since the sewers have come online.

 What I value about TWF: Their teamwork and commitment to improving water quality in our watershed.

 What is your favorite part about being involved with TWF?
 Working with quality people on a common goal.

 How does TWF make your lake/area/community a better place to live?
 The improved water quality

 What would inspire someone to give to TWF?
 If people could see the improvements TWF have made to improve the water quality in our watershed.

-Career or former career/position: Joe Tynan is a retired senior executive (CEO, COO, President, and VP) with over 40 years’ business experience across a variety of industries: construction, industrial manufacturing, steel processing, plating and painting, animal production and consumer products.
+Former Career: Joe Tynan is a retired senior executive (CEO, COO, President, and VP) with over 40 years’ business experience across a variety of industries.
 Joe spent the first 20 years with the General Electric Company beginning his career in sales and marketing, general management, and including international responsibilities when he was G.M. of the Latin America Construction Business Operations of GE.
 He and his business partner successfully started a consumer product business and ultimately lead to bring in a venture capital partner.
 He finished his career here in Indiana with Ambassador Steel Corp. (now a part of Harris Rebar, a division of NUCOR).
 Joe led the business acquisition and integration for Ambassador Steel.